bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 #### Summary
 Dependency injection provides you with several advantages:

  * **Clarity**: Dependency injection helps you reveal the dependencies.
 “Explicit is better than implicit”.
-You have all the components and dependencies defined explicitly in a container, providing an overview and control of the application structure.
+You have all the components and dependencies defined explicitly in a container, giving you an overview and control of the application's structure.
 It's simply easier to understand the system.

- * **Testability**: Testing is easier because you can easily inject mock objects instead of real objects.
+ * **Testability**: Testing is easier as you can easily inject mock objects instead of real objects.

  * **Maintainability and extendability**: The above benefits, combined with the flexibility of a loosely coupled system, result in a system that is easier to maintain and extend.
 You can even change the functionality of the system by combining the components in different ways on the fly.